 I wrote this article mostly because of the GREAT suggestions in comments of my wildly popular Kinetic Sand recipe post.
 You can successfully color sand using the methods above.
 But, as I said: kinetic sand stays moist – unlike regular play sand or sand that you use in art projects (such as filling vases and jars with different brightly colored sand).
 Coloring sand for those uses will be less likely to stain your skin.
 Coloring sand that will be used in a Kinetic Sand recipe will probably stain your skin.
 The stain isn’t permanent, but it’s something I want you to be aware of! 🙂

 Here’s the Video Instruction showing how we made it!

 Other Recipe Ideas from around the Internets

-We found this quick and easy guide (pictured below), but have heard some warnings.
-Especially Moon Sand 2.0 which apparently stinks terribly after a few hours!!
-Let us know in comments if you’ve had good luck or bad results with a specific recipe.
+We found this quick and easy guide, but we’ve also heard some warnings.
+Especially about Moon Sand 2.0 which apparently stinks terribly after a few hours!!
+Let us know if you’ve had good luck or bad results with a specific recipe.